afeld/computing-in-context/index.md

 ### Testing out

 Computing in Context is a required course for [the Data Science for Policy (DSP) concentration and the Data Science for Public Policy minor](https://www.sipa.columbia.edu/sipa-education/bulletin/dsp), and a [prerequisite for various courses](#relationship-to-other-courses).
 If you already have experience with the [topics covered in this course](#schedule), you can test out.

 If you pass, you will be exempt from Computing in Context as a requirement and prerequisite.
 Instead, you will choose three credits of other DSP course(s) in its place, and be able to go straight into more advanced classes.

+If you don't pass, you'll need to take Computing in Context as normal.
+Your grade will be unaffected.

 To sign up for the test, contact [Aidan](#instructors).